 - unobstructed time

-In 2017, we are able to provide several funded opportunties.
+Each year we've been able to provide a number of funded opportunties.
 For general residencies, financial support may be provided as stipends to cover food, materials, and travel.
 Stipends can range from $100-$1000 and are awarded based on need.

 We will happily provide letters of recommendation for other funding sources you may choose to pursue.